Franklin Noble Billings

 Franklin Noble Billings (March 8, 1829 - December 11, 1894) was a Vermont businessman and merchant.
 A member of the prominent Billings family, he was notable for his investment stakes and management roles in several Vermont businesses.
 He was the father of Governor Franklin S. Billings and grandfather of Judge Franklin S. Billings Jr. In addition, he was the brother of Frederick H. Billings, uncle of Mary Billings French, and grand-uncle of Mary French Rockefeller.

 Early life

-Franklin Noble Billings was born in Royalton, Vermont on March 8, 1829, the son of Oel Billings (1788-1871) and Sophia (Wetherbe) Billings (1796-1870).
+Franklin Noble Billings was born in Royalton, Vermont on March 8, 1829, to Oel Billings (1788–1871) and Sophia (Wetherbe) Billings (1796–1870).
 His family moved to Woodstock, Vermont when he was six, and he was educated in the schools of Royalton and Woodstock.
 At age 13, Billings began a mercantile career when he accepted a position in the general store of O. A. Bryant.
 He later moved to the store owned by Abram Stearns, and boarded with the Stearns family while continuing to learn his trade.
 From 1842 to 1846, Billings completed his education with attendance at Woodstock Academy.